11emilia11/11emilia11/README.md

  # 🌸 Welcome to Emilia's Github

-:computer: I'm a computer science student at UFRPE and I do research using Artificial Intelligence.
+:computer: Computer science student at UFRPE

-I'm curretly working on my personal projects, and I'm starting to learn Data Science with a Coursera Specialization.
-I also like to learn web development, and here in my GitHub page you can find the projects that I'm actually doing, and also some of my past projects from college (like evolutionary computing and text mining) and some of my personal projects (like the web development, and the Data Science courses).
+:microscope: Academic research using **Artificial Intelligence**.

+:newspaper: Currently learning **Data Science** and **Web Development**

+:pushpin: Programming Languages: **Python(mostly), C, Java, currently learning R**

+:notebook_with_decorative_cover: Languages: Portuguese, English, French

 :octocat: Feel free to have a look at my code and to use it too
 <!--
 **11emilia11/11emilia11** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.